Bitcoin, Cryptocurrencies and ICOs

 Standard advice is not to keep your crypto in an exchange because it’s a central attack point.
 In other words, it can be hacked.
 Only keep your trading funds in your exchange wallet(s) – keep your investments in your own wallets.

-The most established, reliable exchanges include Bitfinex, Bittrex, Poloniex, Kraken, CoinBase and others.
-Newer, dodgier options – which often have coins before they hit the big exchanges – include YoBit, Binance, TradeSatoshi and CoinExchange.
+The most established, reliable exchanges include Binance, Bitfinex, Bittrex, Poloniex, Kraken, CoinBase, Cryptopia and others.
+Newer, dodgier options – which often have coins before they hit the big exchanges – include YoBit, TradeSatoshi and CoinExchange.
 The ones I use are in green, in case you wondered.

 Before I do the faucets, I thought I’d mention crypto mining.